List of Home and Away characters introduced in 2020: Tane Parata

 Tane Parata, played by Ethan Browne, made his first appearance on 10 February 2020.
 Browne's casting and character details were announced on 29 December 2019.
 Home and Away marks Browne's first television role.
 He admitted that his family are fans of Home and Away, saying "Grandma Minna is a massive fan and she couldn't believe I got the job."
 Browne's character Tane is the brother of Ari Parata (Rob Kipa-Williams), who was introduced at the end of 2019.
 They, along with Nikau Parata (Kawakawa Fox-Reo), form the serial's new Māori family.
 All three actors worked with the script writers to make sure the family were authentic.
 Holly Byrnes of The Daily Telegraph reported that Tane's character brief was "a saucy one, with notes like 'most likely to be drunk and disorderly' and 'most likely to bring home a different partner every week.'"
 Browne also described his character as "a mischief maker, the cheeky brother and quite free-spirited."
 He added that Tane loves and takes care of his family.
+The show's 8000th episode, broadcast on 27 March 2023, featured Tane marrying his love interest Felicity Newman (Jacqui Purvis).
+Following the departure of his on-screen family, producers introduced Tane's cousin Kahu Parata (Jordi Webber) in April 2023.
 In 2022, Browne earned a nomination for Best Daytime Star at the Inside Soap Awards.